 Why is Car Insurance Mandatory?

-- Most states require minimum coverage to protect all parties on the road and reduce the financial burden of crashes on individuals and the public.
+Car insurance is mandatory in most U.S. states to ensure drivers can cover costs if they cause an accident.
+This coverage protects other parties on the road and reduces the financial burden of crashes on individuals and the public.

 Why you can trust The Zebra